teodoroleckie/circuit-breaker/README.md

 Circuit breaker is heavily used in microservice architecture to find issues between microservices calls.
-The main idea is to protect your code from making unnecessary call if the microservice you call is down.
+The main idea is to protect your code from making unnecessary calls if the microservice you call is down.

 # Features:
 - Automatic update. (i.e you don't have to manually add success or failure method like other library)